overhouse89/Robot-Project-For-Python-And-Arduino/README.md

 # Robot Project For Python And Arduino
 I make robot for Python's software and Arduino's components.
-Robot is dancing, then Python send data to Arduino
+Robot is dancing, then Python send data to Arduino.

 ![This is an image](https://github.com/overhouse89/Robot-Project-For-Python-And-Arduino/blob/main/imgs/project_for_robot.png)